ibpdas/ValueLine/README.md

 ### Level 3.
 Influence outcomes
 - Where public value becomes visible.
 - These take the longest because outcomes rely on cross-organisational change, partner incentives, operational cycles and external factors.
-- These are anchors for leaders to align expectations, explain delays and show how today’s foundations protect and grow tomorrow’s value.
+- These are anchors for leaders to align expectations, explain delays and show why strengthening foundations remains essential.

 > The causal chain is simple:
 > *Level 1 activities shape Level 2 maturity, which influences Level 3 outcomes — each on its own timeline, but all contributing to value.*